sngular/scs-multiapi-plugin/README.md

 Because of that, they need to be mapped to a user defined entity using a mapper utility class.

-This mapper must be defined by the user on it's own way to improve the personalitation capabilities of the plugin.
+This mapper must be defined by the user on its own way to improve the personalization capabilities of the plugin.

-Down here you have an example of the mapper utility class as well as an simple class implementing the interface defined above.
+Down here you have an example of the mapper utility class as well as a simple class implementing the interface defined above.

 ```java